vincenthuang75025/playlists/README.md

-## What you need to change

-- Change the font in utilities.css
+## TODO

-- Add a favicon to your website at the path client/dist/favicon.ico
+add a favicon to your website at the path client/dist/favicon.ico
-- Update website title in client/dist/index.html

 handle edits and deletes (for songs + queries, not attributes)